andrew/ultimate-awesome/README.md

 - [awesome-codeswissgov](https://github.com/ospo-ch/awesome-codeswissgov) - A curated list of OSS by Swiss Authorities.
 - [awesome-rpg-maker](https://github.com/ottooooooooo/awesome-rpg-maker) - A collection of all the RPG Maker games i've found interesting.
 - [Awesome-List-Top-Novels](https://github.com/pani-vishal/Awesome-List-Top-Novels) - An awesome list for top novels.
+- [awesome-trail-building](https://github.com/paschmann/awesome-trail-building) - A list of trail building resources, links, guides and handbooks which help to build new, or maintain existing trails for hiking, mountain biking or general use.
 - [awesome-edge-ai-models](https://github.com/paul-xiao/awesome-edge-ai-models) - Awesome-edge-ai-models.
 - [my-awesome-electronic-suppliers](https://github.com/pdt590/my-awesome-electronic-suppliers) - A collection of manufacturers and suppliers in Vietnam.
 - [awesome-japan-public-supports](https://github.com/PenguinCabinet/awesome-japan-public-supports) - The list about awesome public supports of Japan.